 We caught up with Vanilla Ice onboard the first sailing to get a behind-the-scenes perspective of how it all went down.
-While a second Ship-Hop Cruise is not yet on the books, Vanilla Ice and the others hinted one is in the works.
-Here's an inside look at some of the highlights from our experience, with thoughts from Ice Ice Baby himself.
+While a second Ship-Hop Cruise is not yet on the books, here's an inside look at some of the highlights from our experience, with thoughts from Ice Ice Baby himself.

 Anyone who's been on a theme cruise before knows that the sail-away party sets the tone for the days ahead.
 On our cruise, we couldn't think of a better artist than Vanilla Ice -- with his raging party-throwing skills (more on that later) -- to kick off the celebrations.

 The Lido Deck was packed with fans, the bass kicked in and the fingers were pumpin' (sorry, we had to) -- from the stage, Ice's posse threw beach balls into the crowd and cooled off fans in the front by spraying them with water guns.
 Then came the Teenage Ninja Mutant Turtles, just in time for "Go Ninja, Go Ninja, Go."